-With its brisk acidity, a good-quality pinot noir from France’s Burgundy region structures the flavor and tenderizes the meat in this classic French beef stew.
+With its brisk acidity, a good-quality pinot noir from France’s Burgundy wine region marinates and tenderizes the meat and structures the flavor of the sauce in this classic French beef stew.
+This recipe first appeared in our March 2014 issue.

 - 5 whole black peppercorns